 One of the most striking features of COVID-19 is its high morbidity and mortality in the aged.
 The underlying biology of this susceptibility is unknown.
 We aim to dissect the link between COVID-19 and the aged and understand the inflammatory response of young versus aged individuals, with a particular focus on the endothelium.

-Stopping SARS-CoV-2 from entering human cells - Dr Dan Hesselson, Head, Centenary Institute Directed Evolution Laboratory
+Prediction and validation of SARS-CoV-2 variants of concern - Dr Dan Hesselson, Head, Centenary Institute Directed Evolution Laboratory